TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ### Hypotheses
 The key hypotheses examined include:
-> - ***Latent Complexity Matching:*** An effective encoder of a time-series should reflect the complexity characteristics of the time series on which it was trained in its bottleneck (the absolute difference between the metrics should negatively correlate to the loss).
+> - ***Latent Complexity Matching:*** An effective encoder of a time-series is hypothesized to reflect the complexity characteristics of the time series on which it was trained in its bottleneck.
-In particular, the above-mentioned complexity metrics are expected to correlate between features extracted from the model bottlenecks over its validation series and the validation series themselves from the same dataset on which the model was trained.
+Specifically, the absolute squared difference between each metric over each model's validation data and over the model's latent representations from the validation data will positively correlate to the loss.
-A high complexity signal should require the encoder to use a similarly high-complexity latent representation to faithfully capture the signal's variability, especially in a highly non-stationary regime.
+The intuition behind this prediction is an expectation that a high complexity signal should require the encoder to use a similarly high-complexity latent representation to faithfully capture the signal's variability, especially in a highly non-stationary regime where the variability is volatile.
-This is expected for DE in particular because the quantum versions being able to maintain superpositions and mixtures of basis states in the bottleneck that retain uncertainty (entropy), whereas a classical bottleneck might collapse information more consistently into a few active features, especially given the linear nature of the model architectures.
+> - ***Prediction vs Reconstruction Objective:*** AR tasks (predicting the next state) are expected to converge faster and attain lower final cost than reconstruction on the same highly non-stationary data.
-> - ***Prediction vs Reconstruction Objective:*** Autoregressive tasks (predicting the next state) will converge faster and attain lower final cost than reconstruction on the same highly non-stationary data.
+In such a highly non-stationary regime, predicting the next state is an easier and more informative task for capturing the dynamics relevant to the task than reconstructing the input is.
-In such a highly non-stationary regime, predicting the next state should be an easier and more informative task for capturing the dynamics relevant to the task than reconstructing the input is.
+A transition-based training signal directly emphasizes learning the evolving pattern, which should produce a closer match between the dataset's complexity metrics and those of the model's bottleneck representations since the chosen metrics (except for DE) are based on state ordering, which is something the prediction objective emphasizes but the reconstructive objective doesn't.
-A transition-based training signal directly emphasizes learning the evolving pattern.
+Because DE does not directly emphasize the differences between states but instead focuses on the global distribution, an additional hypothesis is that the advantage seen by the predictive-trained models will be less pronounced for it (!!!!TODO!!!!!
+CHOOSE AND IMPLEMENT METRIC RANGE NORMALIZATION FOR SCALE DIFFERENCES).
-This should produce a closer match between the dataset’s complexity metrics and those of the model’s bottleneck representations, since those metrics are based on state differences, which is exactly what the prediction objective emphasizes.
+To assess if ENC-DEC models trained on the predictive task indeed show improved training efficiency, a check is done for more negative mean slope to the prediction vs reconstruction loss history as well as for less area under the loss history curve.
-This paper will also assess if transition encoders indeed show improved training efficiency (more negative slope to the reconstruction/prediction loss history).
+Another hypothesis this paper proposes is that the learned latent representations from prediction-trained models correlate more strongly with the chosen complexity metrics than the reconstruction-trained ones, supporting the idea that they “encode complexity” more faithfully than an ENC-DEC trained on reconstruction.
-Additionally, an examination will be done into whether the learned latent representations from transition models correlate more strongly with known complexity measures (i.e. higher latent entropy for higher complexity data), supporting the idea that they “encode complexity” more faithfully than an ENC-DEC trained on reconstruction.
+Specifically, a check will be made for higher positive slope for first-order line of best fit between each complexity metric calculated over the validation series as well as for a lower mean squared difference between the metric over each series and the metric over the model's bottleneck states.
 > - ***Recurrent vs Feedforward:*** Recurrent models will exacerbate the ruggedness of the landscapes (increased steepness, curvature, etc.) but ultimately outperform non-recurrent models in final loss because the hidden state contains temporal information relevant to the nonstationarity.
 However, the difference will be smaller in the quantum architecture because of the facts that its latent state is exponentially larger than its classical counterpart despite having a single qubit per feature and that the quantum embedding only uses single-qubit rotation gates, thus preventing full utilization of the embedding space.
 Moreover, recurrent encoders will exhibit different bottleneck characteristics, potentially higher entropy, since the hidden state provides an additional pathway to carry information.